-While the Railway Protection Force in India has pegged the number of deaths onboard Shramik Trains at 80, the current data includes only 25 such deaths.
-The number of these deaths, once confirmed, will be added to this data as it is still a project in progress.
+While the Railway Protection Force in India has pegged the number of deaths onboard Shramik Trains at 80, the current data includes 96 such deaths.
+63 of these deaths were recorded in unspecified states.

 While India’s lockdown is being “unlocked” in different phases, it remains to be seen to what extent there will be any accountability for the hardship and loss of lives caused because of this policy.